jcsantahurtado/jcsantahurtado/README.md

 - 👋 Hi, I’m Juan Carlos
-- 👀 I’m interested in BackEnd Development
+- 👀 I’m interested in BackEnd Development and QA
 - 🌱 I’m currently learning Java, SpringBoot and also about REST API
 - 💞️ I’m looking to collaborate on Java Projects so I can learn and improve my skills, to contribute more and more to the project
 - 📫 How to reach me: jcsantahurtado@gmail.com